cinnData/MLearning/Lectures/[ML-08] Ensemble methods.md

 ```
 from xgboost import XGBClassifier
-xgbclf = XGBClassifier(n_estimators=100, learning_rate=0.1, max_depth=6)
+clf = XGBClassifier(n_estimators=100, learning_rate=0.1, max_depth=6)
 ```

-`xgboost` can be installed from the shell or the console, with `pip install xgboost` or `conda install -c conda-forge xgboost`. `pip` is the standard package installer for Python. `conda` comes hand in hand with Anaconda distributions.
-Although it is much slower than `pip`, it is sometimes needed to get a successful installation, because `xgboost` has many dependencies, and you may have a conflict of versions.
+*Note*. `xgboost` can be installed from the shell or the console, with `pip install xgboost`.
+A few years ago, the installation raised conflicts of versions in many computers.
+These problems seem to have disappeared.
+The last versions do not seem to present installation problems.
 It is already available in Google Colab, so no installation is needed there.